 Make Customers Feel They’re Right, Even if They Aren’t

-However, it’s critical that every customer service department be appropriately trained to thoroughly investigate and mitigate a frustrated, upset, or even difficult customer – valid or invalid.
+However, it’s critical that every customer service department is appropriately trained to thoroughly investigate and mitigate a frustrated, upset, or even difficult customer – valid or invalid.
 Oftentimes, people are just looking for reassurance that the company understands their problem, is empathetic, and is willing to do whatever they can to alleviate the problem.
-Customer service reps should look to ask the customer a lot of questions in order to ensure they are understanding the breadth of the issue at hand, and offer lots of reassuring language to keep customers calm.
+Customer service reps should look to ask the customer a lot of questions in order to ensure they are understanding the breadth of the issue at hand and use reassuring language to keep customers calm.
 That’s how you make the customer “feel” like they are right – that you’re putting them first, regardless of whether or not the concern is necessarily “right”, or not.